Skip to Content

 Who Is at Risk of Asbestos Exposure From Gaskets?

-The use of asbestos gaskets has put workers in many industries at risk of asbestos exposure.
-Consumers may also risk exposure from asbestos-containing gaskets.
-Some types of asbestos gaskets contained high amounts of asbestos.
+The use of asbestos gaskets has put workers in many industries at risk of occupational asbestos exposure.
+Consumers also face exposure risks from asbestos-containing gaskets.
+The level of risk may vary based on various factors like the length of exposure and type of gasket.

 Occupations at Risk of Exposure From Asbestos in Gaskets